 For higher education, same as Plan A thesis (36 credits minimum): Three (3) credits of directed research instead of six (6) credits of thesis research and an additional related course or educational administration course.

-The department will accept a maximum of 9 transfer credits after enrolling at UH Manoa as a graduate student with advanced approval by the graduate program.
 Students should refer to the Graduate Division website for the requirements for the transfer of credits.

 The doctor of education (PhD) is a college-wide degree awarded for distinguished academic preparation for professional practice in the field of education.

 The primary purpose of a PhD in the educational administration track is to provide advanced graduate study to highly qualified educational leaders in administration.
 The program includes course work developing knowledge and skills related to educational policy and governance, leadership in organizations, administrative theory and practice, and research.

 The program includes courses required for all doctoral students enrolled in the College of Education; courses in educational administration in either general education (K-12) or higher education; course work taken outside the field of educational administration; an internship within a school, school district, or post secondary or other educational institution; and the dissertation.